latex3/latex3/l3in2e/readme-dev.txt

 SVN repository RRS feed          <http://www.latex-project.org/latex3svn.rss>

-Those interested in receiving emails containing the diff of every commit to the repository should ask on LaTeX-L.
+Those interested in receiving emails containing the diff of every commit to the repository should ask on the discussion list.

 For more information, please look in the official README and in the documentation expl3.pdf.